python/typing/docs/spec/generics.rst

 3. Create two specialized versions of the class.
 We'll refer to these as ``upper`` and ``lower`` specializations.
-In both of these specializations, replace all type parameters other than the one being inferred by a dummy type instance (a concrete anonymous class that is type compatible with itself and assumed to meet the bounds or constraints of the type parameter).
+In both of these specializations, replace all type parameters other than the one being inferred by a dummy type instance (a concrete anonymous class that is assumed to meet the bounds or constraints of the type parameter).
 In the ``upper`` specialized class, specialize the target type parameter with an ``object`` instance.
 This specialization ignores the type parameter's upper bound or constraints.
 In the ``lower`` specialized class, specialize the target type parameter with itself (i.e. the corresponding type argument is the type parameter itself).

-4. Determine whether ``lower`` can be assigned to ``upper`` using normal type compatibility rules.
+4. Determine whether ``lower`` can be assigned to ``upper`` using normal assignability rules.
 If so, the target type parameter is covariant.
 If not, determine whether ``upper`` can be assigned to ``lower``.
 If so, the target type parameter is contravariant.
 If neither of these combinations are assignable, the target type parameter is invariant.